-2. Complexity, Expense, and Likely Duration of Continued Litigation
+2. Complexity, Expense, and Likely Duration of Continued litigation

 A settlement "should represent 'a compromise which has been reached after the risks, expense and delay of further litigation have been assessed."
-In re Cardizem, 218 F.R.D. at 523 (quotation omitted). "[T]he prospect of a trial necessarily involves the risk that Plaintiffs would obtain little or no recovery."
+In re Cardizem, 218 F.R.D. at 523 (citation omitted). "[T]he prospect of a trial necessarily involves the risk that Plaintiffs would obtain little or no recovery."
 Id.

 The Court agrees with Settlement Class Counsel's assessment that antitrust class actions of the size and the magnitude of this very complicated litigation make this among the most difficult and complex actions to prosecute.
-EPP Counsel represent nearly sixty class representatives, pursuing claims under federal law and the laws of thirty states and the District of Columbia on behalf of classes of consumers and businesses that purchased or leased new vehicles containing certain automotive parts and replacement parts manufactured by the defendants.
-Given the well-known difficulty and protracted nature of antitrust cases in general, the Court finds that any final adjudicated recovery for the EPPs would almost certainly be many years away.
+EPP Counsel represent nearly sixty class representatives, pursuing claims under federal law and the laws of thirty states and the District of Columbia on behalf of classes of consumers and businesses that purchased or leased new Vehicles containing certain automotive parts and replacement parts manufactured by the defendants.
+Given the wellknown difficulty and protracted nature of antitrust cases in general, the Court finds that any final adjudicated recovery for the EPPs would almost certainly be many years away.
 Further, continued litigation would be expensive, time consuming, complex, and likely involve conflicting testimony from multiple expert witnesses.
-The Court is cognizant that even if EPPs achieve favorable trial outcomes, appeal is likely.
-Furthermore, each subsequent step in the litigation process would require EPPs to incur substantial additional expense without any assurances of a more favorable outcome than achieved by these settlements.

-The Court itself has had a substantial opportunity to consider the claims and defenses in this litigation and is very cognizant that complex antitrust litigation of this scope and magnitude has many inherent risks that the settlements eliminate.
+The Court is cognizant that complex antitrust litigation of this scope and magnitude has many inherent risks that the settlements eliminate.
 Here, EPPs have negotiated substantial recoveries that eliminate all risks of continued litigation while ensuring substantial payments for the benefit of the Settlement Classes.
 An analysis of this factor, therefore, overwhelmingly supports final approval of the settlements.